wonderbird/TestProcessWrapper/README.md

 Launch and control `dotnet` processes wrapped into the [coverlet](https://github.com/coverlet-coverage/coverlet) code coverage analyzer.

-The class `ProcessWrapper` is intended to launch one ore more `dotnet` processes for performing acceptance tests.
+The class `TestProcessWrapper` is intended to launch one ore more `dotnet` processes for performing acceptance tests.
 The class captures the messages written to the Console and to Console.Error.
 It allows to terminate the process gracefully and forcefully.
 One of the processes can be wrapped by the [coverlet](https://github.com/coverlet-coverage/coverlet) command line tool in order to calculate code coverage.